Forms

 Basic form example

-# in form_basic/__init__.py
+# in controllers.py

-from py4web import action, Field, DAL
+from py4web import action, redirect, URL, Field

-from pydal.validators import IS_NOT_EMPTY, IS_IN_SET
+from pydal.validators import *

 # controllers definition

-@action("index", method=["GET", "POST"])
+@action("create_form", method=["GET", "POST"])

 @action.uses("form_basic.html", db)

-def index(id=None):
+def create_form():

-rows = db(db.person).select()
+rows = db(db.thing).select()

 return dict(form=form, rows=rows)